Emily Carmichael (filmmaker): Career

 Her short film The Hunter and the Swan Discuss Their Meeting premiered at the 2011 Sundance Film Festival and was aired in the first episode of the KQED television series Film School Shorts.
 The film won the Grand Jury Prize at the 2012 Science Fiction Fantasy Short Film Festival, third prize at the 2012 First Run Film Festival, and a Student Grant from the National Board of Review.
 Filmmaker, in a review of Sundance shorts, called the film "sweet, beautiful, clever, and fun" and "magic and original".

 Her short films have played commercial theatrical runs in venues including the Brooklyn Academy of Music (The Adventures of Ledo and Ix/The Hunter and the Swan Discuss Their Meeting), Avery Fisher Hall at Lincoln Center (That's My Majesty), IFC Center (The Hunter and the Swan Discuss Their Meeting/RPG OKC), and the Anthology Film Archives (The Ghost and Us).

 Carmichael's feature-length screenplay, Arrow, was named to NYU's 2013 Purple List of best production-ready screenplays by a panel of judges that included Peter Dinklage, Karyn Kusama, and James Belfer.
 Arrow was also selected by IFP as one of its twenty-five Emerging Narratives for the 34th Edition of Independent Film Week in 2012.
 In March 2014, Carmichael reported having completed the filming of a short, Stryka, based on characters in her Arrow screenplay starring Rupert Friend and Aimee Mullins.
 Stryka premiered at the 2015 Aspen Shortsfest.

 Filmmaker called her one of the 25 New Faces of Independent Film in its 2013 Summer issue.
 That same year Fox Digital Studio optioned Carmichael's screenplay The Licking County Giants.

 In 2015, she joined Time Warner's artist incubator, OneFifty, to create content for HBO, Warner Bros., and Turner.

 In May 2016, Amblin Entertainment announced it had signed Carmichael to write and direct the film Powerhouse, based on an original story by Colin Trevorrow, to be produced by Trevorrow, Steven Spielberg, and Simon Kinberg.

 Carmichael was set to direct the film adaptation of Lumberjanes at 20th Century Studios, prior to that project's cancellation by Disney in August 2019 after its acquisition of 21st Century Fox.

+Personal life

+Carmichael was engaged to vocal coach Erik Singer in June 2022.
+According to a post on her Instagram, the pair were married in June 2023.